lukw34/MatchUpGenerator/README.md

 #MatchUpGenerator
 ***
 ###1.
 Description
-It is socket server to create game session for given number of players.
+This is socket server that creates game session for given number of players.
 Communication is set up by sockets.
-It's mean, that connection is full duplex.
+That means the connection is full duplex.
-Server is written in JavaScript with package defined in package.json.
+Server is written in JavaScript with packages defined in package.json.
 The most important part of this list are:
    - [express](https://expressjs.com/)
    - [socket.io](https://github.com/socketio/socket.io)
    - [mongoose](http://mongoosejs.com/)

 ###2.
 Installation and running
-- You have to install mongodb and set up it on port 27017.
+- You have to install mongodb and set it up on port 27017.
 - In project directory run installation of dependencies
 ```bash
 $ npm install